projectacrn/acrn-hypervisor/doc/contribute.rst

 .. _project ACRN website: https://projectacrn.org

-As a contributor, you'll want to be familiar with project ACRN, how to configure, install, and use it as explained in the `project ACRN website`_ and how to set up your development environment as introduced in the project ACRN `Getting Started Guide`_.
+As a contributor, you'll want to be familiar with project ACRN, how to configure, install, and use it as explained on the `project ACRN website`_, and how to set up your development environment as introduced in the project ACRN `Getting Started Guide`_.

 .. _Getting Started Guide:
    https://projectacrn.github.io/getting_started/